lncd/bebop/README.txt

 * RSS - Fixed a bug which only allowed 20 items to be returned at a time fro RSS feeds.
 * RSS - Redefined pubDate in the RSS feeds as the date the item was uploaded to the original source.
 * RSS - Added wpPubDate the the RSS feeds and defined it as the date it was added to BuddyPress.
+* Content Stream - had to allow bebop-core-user.php to be included on every page so the new 'hide_sitewide' feature works as expected.

 Other: